NikolayNIK/material_table_view/README.md

 - Scroll behaviour defined by an application theme used including scroll physics, overscroll effects, etc.
-  It means that the platform-default scrolling behaviour will be used by default if you haven't overridden it.
+  It means that the platform-default scrolling behaviour will be used by default unless overridden.
 - Customizable vertical and horizontal scrollbar.
-- Customizable wiggly dividers separating frozen and scrolled columns.
+- Customizable animated wiggly dividers separating frozen and scrolled columns.
-- Divider animations: when a column gets scrolled under another column that become frozen at the edge of a screen, a wiggly divider will animate in indicating to the user that the columns have been separated and there is more content to scroll to.
 - Horizontally scrollable header and footer support.
 - `SliverTableView` - sliver variant of a table view which can be used in a `CustomScrollView` alongside other slivers (including other instances of the `SliverTableView`) to be scrolled vertically by a single view.
-  It features sticky header and footer, and the same capabilities as a regular one.
+  It features sticky header and footer, and the same capabilities as a regular `TableView`.
+- `TableColumnControlHandlesPopupRoute` - a route that displays a custom popup as well as column control handles over a `TableView` or a `SliverTableView` that allow user to resize and reorder the columns.
+- Full RTL layout support.

 ## Usage

     TableView.builder(
       columns: [
-        // TODO specify columns
         const TableColumn(
           width: 56.0,
           freezePriority: 100,
         ),
         for (var i = 1; i < 100; i++)
-          const TableColumn(width: 64), // TODO specify freezePriority to freeze a column ],
+          const TableColumn(width: 64),
+      ],
-      rowCount: 1048576, // TODO specify row count
+      rowCount: 1048576,
-      rowHeight: 56.0, // TODO specify row height
+      rowHeight: 56.0,
       rowBuilder: (context, row, contentBuilder) {
-        // TODO fetch row data
+        if (noDataYetFor(row)) {
+          return null; // to use a placeholder
+        }

         return InkWell(
           onTap: () => print('Row $row clicked'),
           child: contentBuilder(
             context,
-            (context, column) => Text('$column'), // TODO build a cell widget ),
+            (context, column) => Text('$column'), // build a cell widget
+          ),
         );
       },
-      // TODO specify other parameters for other features ),
+      // specify other parameters for other features ),

 ## Limitations